bmeaut/MLMP/LeapPotency/README.md

 - **LP5** After an instantiation, the potency of the instance node (or edge) and the potency of any contained fields must be 0.

 #### References:
 - de Lara, J., Guerra, E., Cobos, R., Moreno-Llorena, J.: Extending Deep Meta-Modelling for Practical Model-Driven Engineering.
 The Computer Journal 57(1), 36–58 (2012).
-DOI 10.1093/comjnl/bxs144
+[URL](https://www.doi.org/10.1093/comjnl/bxs144)